kleer001/cuesubplot/README.md

 | [llama.cpp](https://github.com/ggerganov/llama.cpp)    | localhost:8080  | /completion          |
 | [oobabooga](https://github.com/oobabooga/text-generation-webui)    | localhost:5000  | /v1/chat/completions |

 * Please suggest more free local LLMs if you like.
 And feel free to change your local settings.cfg to fit your own purposes.
-The structure should be self evident from the examples in it.
+The structure should be self-evident from the examples in it.
 * Support for Chat-GPT, Perplexity, Claude, and other paid platforms is imminent, though not guaranteed.

 ## :walking: GUI WALK THROUGH